haproxytech/go-method-gen/README.md

 * `--keep-temp` – Keep intermediate files like the generated `main.go`
 * `--output-dir DIR` – Specify where to write the generated code
 * `--debug` – Enable verbose debug logging for troubleshooting or inspection
+* `--replace-eqdiff DIR` – Use a local path for the `github.com/haproxytech/eqdiff` module

 You must provide fully-qualified type paths (`importpath.TypeName`).